Recommended Hardware for 3ds Max:

 Like most software developers, Autodesk maintains a list of system requirements for 3ds Max that can be used to help ensure the hardware in your system will work with their software.
 However, this "system requirements" list only covers the very basics of what hardware is needed to run the software, not what hardware will actually give the best performance.
 Because of how inconsistent those lists can be, we've taken the time to perform testing to determine what hardware run 3ds Max the best.
 Based on this testing, we have come up with our own list of recommended hardware for 3ds Max.

-The majority of design tasks in 3ds Max (including creating, modifying, and animating 3D models) are only able to utilize a single CPU core which makes a high frequency CPU - regardless of the core count - an ideal choice for these tasks.
-Because of this, our Design & Animation workstation comes with an Intel Core i7 7700K CPU capable of speeds of up to 4.2GHz.
+The majority of design tasks in 3ds Max (including creating, modifying, and animating 3D models) are only able to utilize a single CPU core.
+That makes a high frequency CPU, regardless of the core count, an ideal choice for these tasks.
+Our Design & Animation workstation focuses on this type of workload.

-However, many types of rendering engines - like Arnold, which is included with newer versions of 3ds Max, as well as Mental Ray, V-Ray, Keyshot, and many other CPU-based rendering engines) are highly efficient at utilizing a high number of cores.
-In fact, most of these engines are nearly perfect which makes a CPU with twice the number of cores almost twice as fast.
+However, many types of rendering engines - like Arnold, which is included with newer versions of 3ds Max, as well as Mental Ray, V-Ray, Keyshot, and others) - are highly efficient at utilizing a high number of cores.
+In fact, most of these engines scale almost perfectly... which makes a CPU with twice the number of cores almost twice as fast.
 That is what our second recommended system is built for, as its name implies: Rendering Optimized.

 When creating, editing, and animating models in 3ds Max, the video card is a large part of how many frames per second (FPS) the viewport is able to display the model at.
 A higher FPS will result in a smoother and overall better experience when rotating, zooming, or panning around the model you are working on.
 In general, 30 FPS is considered a minimum acceptable framerate, while 60 FPS is ideal.